 Why choose this course

-By studying our course, you’ll learn skills which will have a major influence on helping others to improve their emotional wellbeing when dealing with mental health problems.
-Cognitive behavioural therapy helps people to understand and manage their own thoughts and feelings in their daily lives.
-Our PGDip will inspire you with in-depth, comprehensive training in this field of expertise.
+On our Psychological Intervention CBT PGDip course, you’ll learn skills which will have a major influence on helping others to improve their emotional and mental wellbeing.
+Cognitive Behavioural Therapy (CBT) helps people to understand and manage their own thoughts and feelings in their daily lives.
+Our PGDip will inspire you with in-depth, comprehensive training in this field.

 What you will study